This is my mom, puppeteer and artist Peggy Artelle, in 2006

 Performing shadow puppets with my mother (behind me) in 2011 at the Lumier Festival.

-Peggy talks to the audience as I hold up her camel shadow puppet.
+My mother Peggy talks to the audience as I hold up her camel shadow puppet.

 Another photo from the Lumier Festival taken during the day.
 My mother created this jester shaped lantern which is also a shadow puppet screen!